erinmikailstaples/Tutorial-Tinder/replit.md

 - **Reddit Integration**: Reddit blocks Replit infrastructure even with proper User-Agent headers, so the Reddit list is pre-curated rather than dynamically fetched
 - **GitHub Starring**: When users click Save button, repo is starred on GitHub via API and saved to localStorage
 - **AI Integration**: OpenAI GPT-5 integration via Replit AI Integrations (no API key needed, charges billed to Replit credits)
+- **Template Generation**: Full pipeline from clone → detect → clean → configure → push → launch
 - **Caching Strategy**: README, AI suggestions, and Reddit repos all use caching (10-min for AI, clears on list switch)
+- **Security**: All GitHub operations use authenticated API, tokens never exposed to client, automatic cleanup of temp directories
 - Built to be easily expandable to support multiple lists and users
 - Emphasizes visual polish and smooth interactions
-- All core MVP features implemented with four working curated lists
+- All core MVP features implemented with four working curated lists plus template generation